-Peterson's deep knowledge of psychology and storytelling intertwine to create one of the most relatable and necessary reads that one can ever hope to come across.
+A deep knowledge of psychology and narrative intertwine to create one of the most relatable and necessary reads that brings what was previously thought of as mundane under new areas of illumination.

 21 Lessons for the 21st Century by Yuval Noah Harari